 - 1 tsp clove buds

-- 2 garlic cloves (optional, will make for a stinky oil)
+- 2 garlic cloves (optional, will make for a more potent but stinky oil)

 - Enough oil to completely cover the herb

-Antifungal herbs tend to work well together.
-This blend is definitely on the astringent side, which helps to dry out the rash.
+Most antifungal herbs tend to work well together.
+This blend is definitely on the astringent side which helps to dry out any rash that needs it.

 - Add the herb mix to an oven safe glass or otherwise nonreactive bowl